 Two new features of Events2HVAC (v.1.5 and higher) permit users to automate switching between Events2HVAC schedules and backup building schedules in case of lost communication from the server.

-Participate in our customer referral program and save 10% for yourself and your colleague.
+Participate in our customer referral program and save 10% on your next support and maintenance subscription.

 A new Events2HVAC device interface has been developed and tested for Pelican Wireless thermostats.

 Magnolia Church in Riverside, CA, recently changed their church management software, and were faced with losing their HVAC integration as a result.
 But then they discovered Events2HVAC.

 Software is often used to track energy use and perform energy analysis.
 But the Carolina Union uses it to eliminate heating and cooling empty rooms between events – with a direct impact on the bottom line.

 How can facility managers and energy managers achieve aggressive environmental goals such as net zero energy in their buildings?
 Is it even possible?

 We asked our customers to tell us their primary goal in implementing Events2HVAC, how well the software helped them achieve that goal, and which features we should add to help them achieve greater success.
 Check out their responses for a peek into the future!